 Mobile marketing is NOT a fad.
 As technology advances and the proliferation of mobile devices become ubiquitous throughout society, it stands to reason as marketers we want to provide the best user-friendly experience to our audience as possible.
 Providing relevant, timely content in a format that’s easy to access and engage with is key to a successful email marketing campaign.

-For more information on best practices that can be implemented in your email marketing, check out When Considering Email Design, Mobile is a Must.
+For more information on best practices that can be implemented in your email marketing.
 If you have further questions, leave your comments below and we’ll be glad to answer them!